Enhancing Trade Capacity at the Tanzania-Zambia Border

 Institutional Capacity Assessment for Enhancing Trade

+A CBTA eligibility criteria assessment was undertaken to evaluate the capacity of Cross-Border Trade Associations (CBTAs) at the Tunduma-Nakonde border (Tanzania-Zambia).
+The assessment focused on parameters such as women and youth involvement, geographic location, inclusivity, legal and operational status, advocacy for member interests, focus on grain value chains, partnerships and networks, institutional growth capacity, financial and risk management, openness to technological adoption, and membership size and scope.
 By conducting an Institutional Capacity Assessment, AGMARK ensures that the CBTAs at the Tanzania-Zambia border are well-equipped to support traders, improve trade efficiency, and contribute to regional economic development.
 The assessment also identifies key areas for improvement where AGMARK can provide targeted support through training and capacity-building initiatives.
 This includes enhancing financial management, strengthening governance structures, improving advocacy efforts, and promoting the adoption of modern trade facilitation technologies to empower CBTAs and their members for long-term sustainability.

 Nakonde Market Loading Zone

-Located at the Tunduma-Nakonde border between Tanzania and Zambia, the Nakonde market grain aggregation and loading zone is a bustling center for grain movement across borders.
+Located at the Tunduma-Nakonde border between Tanzania and Zambia, the Nakonde market grain aggregation and loading zone is a busy center for grain movement across borders.
 Traders, transporters, and stakeholders come together here to facilitate the transfer of grains like:

 🌽 maize